eugenedm/netlify-cms/website/content/blog/deploy-preview-links.md

 Tato služba se vám časově přizpůsobý a je pro prodávajícího nepochybně výhodnější než výkup vozu v autobazaru.

-## Seeing is believing

-The editorial workflow allows editors to create draft content in Netlify CMS, and Netlify can provide deploy previews of draft content, but there hasn't been a way to access links to these preview builds from within Netlify CMS.
-The preview pane in the editor is a good tool for seeing how content will look on the site, but in the words of Marvin Gaye, "ain't nothing like the real thing!"
-As Mr. Gaye bemoaned the absence of his beloved, so content creators long for the warm embrace of an actual production build.
-Their words, not ours.

 ## Solution: GitHub Statuses

 ![GitHub statuses](/blog/img/pracenaden.png)